FrederikFrost/02148ProjectTeam28/README.md

 # Requirements
 - To run the game you'll need to have at least a JRE installed on your computer.
+AdoptOpenJDK 8 or 11 for example.
 - Lobbies are created on an IP:Port-basis.
 So to play a game you'll have to make use of an available online socket, or perhaps use port-forwarding to allow communication on a port on your routers external IP-address.
 - To start and play a game, you'll need to be between 5 and 10 players, each with their own program running.